anglesoft/chrono/README.md

 # ⏱ Chrono

-Helper to measure PHP code execution time.
+The easiest way to measure PHP code execution time.

-## Motivation
+## Introduction

 Every time I need to benchmark something, I find myself re-inventing the wheel and do manual time calculations.
 This hurts my productivity.
 I wanted a simple little package that is very easy to use that I can go to whenever I need to measure execution time in PHP.